The Angol point diving site is in Boracay.

-One of the excellent diving site in Boracay, and mainly suggested for beginners and training in scuba diving, is the Angol point dive site.
-Angol point is a shallow, easy dive on a reef from 10 metres (30 feet) to 16 metres (50 feet) of depth.
+One of the excellent diving site in Boracay, and mainly suggested for beginners and training in scuba diving is the Angol point dive site.
+Angol point is a shallow, easy dive on a reef from 10 meters (30 feet) to 16 meters (50 feet) of depth.

 Angol point is also a good diving place for underwater photography, specially macro photography.

 The visibility is usually very good, around 20 metres (65 feet) and the underwater sanctuary is full of flourishing and colored life.

 Angol point is also highly recommended for night diving, for its quiet and peaceful place with a high nocturnal living life.

 Scuba diving in Angol point is good all the year-round with good visibility.

 The reef is housing a lot of different shoal of fishes such as groupers and snappers.

 It is a sanctuary for underwater photographer, so no need to say that there is a lot of marine life to see at Angol point.